-With extensive experience gained delivering engineering training globally and as the current INCOSE UK Professional Development Director, Ian is in a unique position to provide insight into the aims and content of the Certification knowledge examination and application process and can place these in the wider context of Professional Development in the UK and global Systems Engineering community.
+With extensive experience gained delivering engineering training globally and as a former INCOSE UK Professional Development Director, Ian is in a unique position to provide insight into the aims and content of the Certification knowledge examination and application process and can place these in the wider context of Professional Development in the UK and global Systems Engineering community.

 This course is not intended to be an introduction to Systems Engineering; delegates are expected to possess some knowledge of the concepts. ideas and techniques used in the discipline and should be actively considering applying for INCOSE ASEP or CSEP Certification in the short to medium term.